-If your membership is ended because you did not pay your group's premiums (if applicable), you will still have health coverage under Original Medicare.
+If we end your membership because you did not pay your premiums, you will still have health coverage under Original Medicare.
 In addition, you may not be able to receive Part D coverage until the following year if you enroll in a new plan during the annual enrollment period.
-(If you go without "creditable" drug coverage for more than 63 days, you may have to pay a Part D late enrollment penalty for as long as you have Part D coverage.)
+(If you go without creditable drug coverage for more than 63 days, you may have to pay a Part D late enrollment penalty for as long as you have Part D coverage.)